Rog11/RobustSumm/README.md

 # Setup

-Download the server in the same directory as the command-line argument
+1. Download the server in the same directory as the command-line argument
+2. Install dependencies:

+`pip install Flask flask-cors`

 # Run